Mario Mazzola

 Mario Mazzola is an Italian-American engineer and former technology executive who served as senior vice president and chief development officer at Cisco Systems, Inc. He began working for Cisco Systems in 1993.
 He is a graduate of the University of Bologna.
 In 2014 he was the recipient of Armenia's Global High-Tech Award.

-Early life and career
+Early life

 Mazzola was born and raised in Sicily, Italy.
 His first engineering position was with Olivetti in the 1970s.
 Olivetti's partnerships with Intel brought him to Silicon Valley.

+Career

+Early career

 In the 1980s, Mazzola co-founded David Systems, a company that attempted to integrate PBX technology with local area network technologies.
 At David Systems, he began working with Prem Jain and Luca Cafiero.

 Crescendo Communications

 Mazzola co-founded Crescendo Communications, which developed network switching hardware.
 In 1993, Cisco Systems acquired Crescendo Communications for $94.5 million, marking Cisco's first major acquisition.

 During acquisition negotiations, Mazzola requested that Cisco retain all 62 Crescendo employees for at least two years.
 This led to the establishment of what became known internally as the "Mario Rule," requiring both CEOs to approve before terminating employees from newly acquired companies.